 If you use the Anytime Booking eMarketing module, here are some useful tips :-

 Use one list for your emarketing.
 This master list will be automatically created when you set up an email marketing account with us.
-Your customer data from Anytime Booking will be synced with this list only.
-That means that your customers’ email addresses and their GDPR marketing preferences that they have set in Anytime will be the same for both.
-Any opt ins and outs via Anytime Booking will sync with this list and automatically create a GDPR sublist to which you can send out emarketing going forward after the 25th May 2018.
+Your guest data from Anytime Booking will be synced with this list only.
+That means that your guests’ email addresses and their GDPR marketing preferences that they have set in Anytime will be the same for both.
+Any opt ins and outs via Anytime Booking will sync with this list and automatically create a GDPR segment to which you can send out emarketing.

-Create customer sublists (also known as segments), out of your master list, eg. loyal customers, customers who booked last year with a dog etc.
+Create guest segments) out of your master list, eg. loyal customers, customers who booked last year with a dog etc.

 Tips for using other email marketing services